Connecticut Citizenship & Naturalization Lawyer

-There are several ways of obtaining American citizenship.
+There are several ways to obtain American citizenship.
 The most typical way is being born an American citizen—being born in the United States or a U.S. territory, as well as being born abroad with at least one parent who is an American citizen.
 A non-American citizen can also apply for American citizenship after birth, a process known as naturalization.
-Parents who become naturalized may be able to grant such status to their children, and U.S. citizens who adopt children from abroad can grant American citizenship to the children they adopt.
+Parents who become naturalized may be able to grant such status to their children.
+U.S. citizens who adopt children from abroad can grant American citizenship to the children they adopt.

 - Be a resident of the United States with a green card for 5 years with a clean legal record.

-- Provide evidence of maintaining physical presence in the United States for 30 months.
+- Provide evidence of maintaining a physical presence in the United States for 30 months.

-- Show a written and verbal command of English, as well as ability to read English.
+- Show a written and verbal command of English, as well as the ability to read English.

 - Show knowledge of American history and the U.S. government.